kartik31193/PasswordManager/README.md

 3. Can retrieve the username and password for a website you saved whenever required.

 ## Contributing
-Smart Attendance App is a free and open source project.
+Password Manager is a free and open source project.
 Any contributions are welcome.
 Here are a few ways you can help:
  * Fork it!
  * Report bugs and make suggestions.
  * Translate the app.